chshrc/big-brain/terminal/README.md

 It is much safer to first create a file with `touch` and then edit it afterwards.
 Consider creating a file in a directory you cannot save to.
 Then you edited the file in vain.

+Use the `type` command in bash to see if a command is an alias.
+You can use the backspace `\` in front of a command like `\top` to run the untampered command instead of the alias.

 ## Vi(m)

 ### About